 review: using a Fuji X100 for wedding photography

-My good friend, John Arcara, who is one of the outstanding wedding photographers in New Jersey, was kind enough to allow me to be Uncle Bob at a wedding he photographed this weekend.
+My good friend, John Arcara, was kind enough to allow me to be Uncle Bob at a wedding he photographed this weekend.
 The couple, Megan and Joel, were quite cool with the idea as well.

 It was surreal walking up to the wedding reception venue on Saturday with only this tiny camera in my hand.
 I normally shoot weddings with two Nikon D3 bodies (each with a zoom lens and a flash) slung over my shoulders.
 I usually look like the Photo Terminator as I determinately stagger forward with all that gear.
 But not this day.
 Just the Fuji X100 in hand.